- Program Areas

 Dr. Zhaohua Luan | U.S. Army RDECOM-Army Research, Development and Engineering Center (ARDEC)

-This effort will be conducted as three separate but parallel tasks to address a number of technical issues.
+This continuing effort will proceed with a limited scope in one-year as three separate but parallel tasks to address a number of technical issues critical to the system-level development.